redcurry/git_tutorial/tutorial.md

     import sys

-    if len(sys.argv) == 1:
-      print 'Error: No arguments given.'
-      exit()

     sum = 0
-    n = 0                                         # Added
+    n = 0

-    for num in open(sys.argv[1]):                 # Changed
+    for num in open('data.txt'):
       sum += float(num)
-      n += 1                                      # Added
+      n += 1

-    print sum / n                                 # Changed
+    print sum / n

 Add a data.txt file with numbers in it, and test the program.
-It seems to work, so let's commit those changes now.
+It seems to work, so let's commit those changes now by using a shorthand to both stage and commit those files git is tracking:

     git commit -am 'Changed to handle numbers in a file."

-I'm using the shorthand -a to tell git to automatically stage those files that it knows about (those being tracked).
 And let's look at our new log:

     git log

-Notice that the commits we made in the main branch are there, that's because it's a branch, not an independent root (if you will).
+Notice that the commits we made in the main branch are there, that's because it's a branch, not an independent project.
 When we're happy about the changes we've made, we can integrate (or merge) those changes with the main branch.
 We must first switch to our master branch, and notice that mean.py is now how it used to be:

     git checkout master
-    vim mean.py
+    cat mean.py

 Also notice that the data.txt file is there, even though we added it in the handle_file branch; this is because we never told git to track this file, so